recprog/Frank/README.md

 <a name="credits"></a>
 ##Credits
-This theme was built with siginificant help of some great folks.
+This theme was built with significant help of some great folks.
 My sincere thanks to [Felix Holmgren](http://twitter.com/felixhgren), [Jon Christopher](http://twitter.com/jchristopher) and [Josh McDonald](https://twitter.com/onestepcreative) for their tremendous contributions.